 Life is one big in between, yet we desperately push for the end.
 We feel the pressure of a phase or a season and want to instantly push through to the other side.
 We can fast forward through commercials and order our coffee on an app so we don't have to wait in line.
 We are forgetting how to be uncomfortable.
-Being ok without being ok is a marvelous skills to possess.
+Being ok without being ok is a marvelous skill to possess.
 It doesn't mean fake it until you make it (also quite useful at times).
 But it means- I WILL be ok even when things aren't ok.
 I WILL be ok when things are hard.
 I WILL be ok.
 I just will, because I choose to be.
 It's a muscle we must strength like anything else.
-I think I need a brain trainer.
+I think I need a brain trainer for a little tune up.

 I've often associated some level of shame with not being ok.
 My inner asshole says, GET IT TOGETHER WOMAN.
 You are not a victim.
 You are in control of this.
 Yet, I still struggle to see the blurry line between what I can control, what I can't and what I simply MUST let go of.
 What I am not and never have been able to control.
 That list is long, yet I try to cut it down.
 I think- if I can control it- it won't shook me.
 It won't drown me.
 I will not be unprepared.
 It won't kill me.